Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Abstract

 \section{Abstract}

-Prompting\footnote{In this work, we generally refer the term ``prompting'' to prompt-based finetuning, where parameters of PLMs are tuned.} shows promising results in few-shot scenarios.
+Prompting shows promising results in few-shot scenarios.
 However, its strength for multilingual/cross-lingual problems has not been fully exploited. \citet{zhao-schutze-2021-discrete} made initial explorations in this direction by presenting that cross-lingual prompting outperforms cross-lingual finetuning.
-In this paper, we conduct empirical analysis on the effect of each component in cross-lingual prompting and derive Universal Prompting across languages, which helps alleviate the discrepancies between source-language training and target-language inference.
-Based on this, we propose a mask token augmentation framework to further improve the performance of prompt-based cross-lingual transfer.
+In this paper, we conduct an empirical exploration on the effect of each component in cross-lingual prompting and derive language-agnostic Universal Prompting, which helps alleviate the discrepancies between source-language training and target-language inference.
+Based on this, we propose DPA, a dual prompt augmentation framework, aiming at relieving the data scarcity issue in few-shot cross-lingual prompting.
 Notably, for XNLI, our method achieves 46.54\% with only 16 English training examples per class, significantly better than 34.99\% of finetuning.
+Our code is available at \url{https://github.com/DAMO-NLP-SG/DPA}.